Estimated reading time: 5 minutes

 If you’re reading this and have a growing pile of debt stacked up against your LLC, bankruptcy might be your best option.
-No business owner wants to have to do this, but if it’s done right, it’ll bring you a sense of relief.
+No business owner wants to have to do this, but if it’s done right, it’ll relieve a great burden from your shoulders.

 In this blog post, we’ll break down what happens if an LLC files bankruptcy and how to formally dissolve your business, so you can move forward with a fresh start.

 What happens when an LLC files bankruptcy?

 If an LLC goes out of business because it can’t pay its debts, it files for bankruptcy.
 When this happens, the company’s assets are sold to pay off creditors, and any debts remaining are wiped clean.
 In most cases, you as the business owner are not personally responsible for any of the company’s debts.
 But there are instances where you would be personally responsible.

 For example, landlords, banks, and other creditors often require personal guarantees when a business is just starting out.
 If you signed any of these guarantees, you may also need to file personal bankruptcy.

 In short, when it comes to business bankruptcies, LLC owners agree that it’s the best course of action to get back on track.

 Should my LLC file chapter 7 or Chapter 11 bankruptcy?